-If you are receiving a tier three ill health pension, you must let your former employer know if you start any paid work.
+If you are receiving a tier three ill health pension,

+you must let your former employer know if you start any paid work.

 If you return to work, your tax code may change.
-The tax office can provide further details.
+HMRC can answer general enquiries about tax codes.